On J-holomorphic curves in almost complex manifolds with asymptotically cylindrical ends: Proof of main results

 In this subsection, we will follow the schemes in \cite{morse bott} to prove Theorem \ref{thm:converge to reeb orbit} and Theorem \ref{thm: exponential convergence}.
-The strategy is as follows: Firstly, we pick a neighborhood of the orbit $\gamma$, restrict the $J$-holomorphic curve to a sequence of cylinders inside the domain so that the images lie in the neighborhood and satisfy certain inequalities, and estimate the behaviors of each cylinder by the behaviors of boundaries of the cylinder.
-Secondly, we show that near the infinity end of the domain the $J$-holomorphic curve satisfies the inequalities and lies in the neighborhood of $\gamma$ based on the estimates.
-Once these are achieved, Theorem \ref{thm:converge to reeb orbit} and Theorem \ref{thm: exponential convergence} follow automatically.
+The strategy is as follows: Firstly, we pick a neighborhood $U$ of the orbit $\gamma$, restrict the $J$-holomorphic curve $\tilde{u}$ to a sequence of cylinders inside the domain so that the images lie in the neighborhood and satisfy certain inequalities, and estimate the behaviors of each finite cylinder by the behaviors of boundaries of the cylinder.
+Secondly, since we have a sequence of circles in the domain whose images lie in $U,$ we get the cylinders bounded by the circles also lie in $U$ based on the estimates.
+We also show that near the end of the domain the $\tilde{u}$ satisfies the inequalities.
+Once these are achieved, Theorem \ref{thm:converge to reeb orbit} and Theorem \ref{thm: exponential convergence} follow easily.

-In order to study the $J$-holomorphic curve equation around $\gamma$, we need introduce a good coordinate chart around a neighborhood of $\gamma.$ \begin{lem} \cite{compactness} Suppose that $(W=\mathbb{R}\times V,J)$ is an asymptotically cylindrical almost complex manifold.
+In order to study the $J$-holomorphic curve equation around $\gamma$, we need introduce a good coordinate chart around a neighborhood of $\gamma.$ \begin{lem} \cite{compactness} Suppose that $J_{\infty}$ is a cylindrical almost complex structure of the Morse-Bott type on $\mathbb{R}^{+}\times V$ at $\infty$.
 Let $N$ be a component of the set $N_{T}\subset V$ (see Definition \ref{def:Morse Bott}), and $\gamma$ be one of the orbits from $N$.

 a) if $T$ is the minimal period of $\gamma$ then there exists a neighborhood $U\supset\gamma$ in $V$ such that $U\cap N$ is invariant under the flow of $\mathbf{R}_{\infty}$ and one finds coordinates $(\vartheta,x_{1},...,x_{n},y_{1},...,y_{n})$ of $U$ such that